ambravo/ambravo/README.md

 ## 📫 Let's Connect!

-Feel free to reach out if you want to chat about tech, share ideas, or even play a game of chess!
-You can find me on [LinkedIn](https://www.linkedin.com/in/arielbravo) or shoot me an [email](mailto:github_readme@privado.chat).
+If you’d like to chat about tech, share ideas, or play a chess game (3+2 Blitz preferred), feel free to reach out.
+You can find me on  [LinkedIn](https://www.linkedin.com/in/arielbravo) or send me [email](mailto:github_readme@privado.chat).

-Thanks for stopping by, and happy coding! 🚀
+Thanks for stopping by!

 ---